orangkucing/MewPro_Iliad_3plusB/README.md

 All MewPro boards including older MewPro 1 w/ Arduino Pro Mini or Teensy or GR-Kurumi, and newer MewPro 2 or MewPro Cable work with MewPro Iliad.

-MewPro boards must be installed MewPro software for Hero 3+ Black (with compiler directive USE_GENLOCK defined).

 ### Supported video modes

 All the video modes that GoPro Hero 3+ Black can shoot are supported.
+Also timelapse photography is supported with genlock.

 # How To Update Iliad Software